Physiotherapy For Lower Back Pain Articles

 Painkillers and Muscle Relaxants

-Over-the-counter painkillers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), can help alleviate lower back pain caused by inflammation.
-Muscle relaxants may also be prescribed by a healthcare professional to reduce muscle spasms and ease discomfort.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce inflammation and alleviate pain symptoms.
+In some cases, muscle relaxants may be prescribed to reduce muscle spasms and relieve discomfort.

 Hot and Cold Therapy